 - the Cambridge Innovation Fair, introducing the latest green tech startups and PhD projects offering cutting-edge insights

 - experiential sessions at the Scott Polar Research Institute and Cambridge Botanic Garden, showcasing the latest in biodiversity, and climate justice research.

 It was important to BCG that the programme included live, nuanced discussions to inspire the attendees while igniting their curiosity.
 The Cambridge Judge team knew that to drive real impact, the scientific and technological knowledge-sharing must be made applicable to BCG clients.
 Therefore, BCG client case studies were introduced, with participants modelling solutions in scenario-based working groups.

 The rigorous design process resulted in a programme that kicked off with an intensive 5-day boot camp in Cambridge, featuring diverse expert contributors from the wider University of Cambridge ecosystem.
 They included professors of thermodynamics, conservation science and policy, regulation and accounting, systems, culture, change, geography and urban engineering.
 The boot camp was followed by 7 virtual modules, allowing participants to dive deeper into the complex challenges and opportunities presented by climate and sustainability issues, meeting the goals defined by BCG at the outset.

 Hours of learning delivered

 The Climate and Sustainability Stewardship programme has given BCG participants deep and actionable knowledge and skills that they can directly apply in their client work.
-Delegates gained insights for influencing their clients’ direction towards sustainability, as well as knowledge about emerging industry trends and new technologies.
+Delegates gained insights for working with their clients on their approach to sustainability, as well as knowledge about emerging industry trends and new technologies.